-As I mentioned in my article on the rise of WhatsApp Led Growth, the messaging app is winning businesses over not only because of its local penetration but also WhatsApp’s ever-more robust API platform and its openness towards messaging payment integration.
+As I mentioned in my article on the rise of WhatsApp Led Growth (WLG), the messaging app is winning businesses over not only because of its local penetration but also WhatsApp’s ever-more robust API platform and its openness towards messaging payment integration.
+Moreover, according to our WLG 2023 Report, WhatsApp users are open to businesses using the channel for both support (60%) and marketing (40%).

 You clearly defined your use case.
 Successfully applied for the Business API.
 You had your notification message templates approved and also possibly built your WhatsApp chatbot.
 The next step to building a fail-proof strategy is to find reliable ways to grow your WhatsApp audience.